dougdyson/polylog/README.md

 ## the problem
 Traditional lecture style delivery is not well suited for online learning.
+* Connecting video cameras and simply sharing a screen can leave hesitant students in remote cohorts behind
 * Cohort sizes are challenged by current video services and bandwidth
 * Keeping everyone on track can be challenging
 * Monitoring participation is difficult